oconnor97/JWD-007-Final-Project/project/task-2/README.md

 1. Create a new file called `index.html` inside your project folder.
 2. Create a new file called `styles.css` and put this file inside a folder called `css`inside your project folder.
 3. Include your `styles.css` file inside the `index.html` page.
-3. Create a new Github repo and add, commit and push your files.
+3. Add, commit and push your files.

 ### Step 2: Implementing your Task Planner Wireframes